Rugby-Western Force to play in Australian domestic competition

-Mining magnate Forrest said he had accepted a Rugby Australia (RA) offer but stressed the arrangement was only for 2020 and he was not interested in any long-term investment with the governing body.
+Mining magnate Forrest said he had accepted a Rugby Australia (RA) offer but stressed the arrangement was only for 2020.

-RA cut the Force from Super Rugby after the 2017 season, when the mainly southern hemisphere competition contracted to 15 teams after its 18-team format proved unpopular with fans and broadcasters.
+RA cut the Force from Super Rugby after the 2017 season, when the competition contracted to 15 teams after its 18-team format proved unpopular with fans and broadcasters.

-This year's Super Rugby campaign was suspended in March when travel curbs to contain the spread of the novel coronavirus made the competition untenable.
+This year's Super Rugby campaign was suspended in March when travel curbs to contain COVID-19 made the competition untenable.

 "I want what is best for rugby in Perth and in Australia and to ensure the game flourishes," Forrest said in a media release.

-"My views on the mismanagement of the game under the previous Rugby Australia administration are well known and remain steadfast.
-Change is imperative at the top for rugby to thrive long term."
+"My views on the mismanagement of the game under the previous Rugby Australia administration are well known and remain steadfast."

+RA hailed Force's involvement and said in a media release it remained "in dialogue" with the Tokyo-based Sunwolves to also join the tournament to be held July 3-Sept.
+19 in a round robin format, pending broadcasters' approval.

 "I am prepared to help out RA and new chair Hamish McLennan in a time of crisis, for the good of the sport," he said.